Flooding on the Philippines

 InsuResilience Solutions Fund (ISF) Internal link

-Another important implementation programme of the InsuResilience Global Partnership is the InsuResilience Solutions Fund (ISF).
+The InsuResilience Solutions Fund (ISF) is a key implementation programme of the InsuResilience Global Partnership.
 It supports the development of innovative climate risk insurance products in developing and emerging economies in order to buffer the impacts of climate change.

 InsuResilience Investment Fund (IIF) Internal link